TeamFatWebNZ/ProjectSnapshot/README.md

 5. Answer each question with 'y' for yes or 'n' for no.

-6. The script will generate a file named `project_transcript.txt` in the same directory, containing the requested information.
+6. The script will generate a file named `project_snapshot_transcript.txt` in the same directory, containing the requested information.

 ## Default Exclusions

 The script automatically excludes the following files and directories:

-- `compiler.js` (the script itself)
+- `projectsnap.js` (the script itself)
 - `node_modules`
 - `package.json`
 - `package-lock.json`